erkal/how-physics-engines-work/README.md

 1. Moving ball example, this time with physics
 2. Controlling the ball with keyboard (acceleration!)
-3. Adding friction
-4. Colliding the wall to the right
+3. Colliding the wall to the right
-5. Extending everything above to 2-dimensions
+4. Extending everything above to 2-dimensions
-6. Add gravity
+5. Add gravity
-7. Exercise: Colliding to four walls
+6. Exercise: Colliding to four walls

 Some useful links: